 Here are some factors to consider when shopping for a gaming laptop:

 • GPU.
-When it comes to gaming laptops, the Graphics Processing Unit (GPU) or graphics card is the first thing you should consider.
+When it comes to gaming laptops, the graphics processing unit (GPU) or graphics card is the first thing you should consider.

 Because most games are graphics-dependent and GPUs aren’t easily upgraded, it’s very important that you get a gaming laptop with a powerful GPU.
-Ideally, the graphics card will be capable of playing games at high settings for several years.
+Ideally, the graphics card will be capable of playing games on high settings for several years.

-There are two big GPUs names out there: NVIDIA and AMD.
+There are two big GPU names out there: NVIDIA and AMD.
 Most gaming laptops feature NVIDIA graphic cards.
 Just like we recommended with gaming desktops, if you want your graphics-intensive games, like Cyberpunk 2077, to look and sound phenomenal, it’s best to pick a 20-series or 30-series NVIDIA card (GeForce RTX).
 However, if you just want a decent enough gaming experience to play strategy games like Civilization, you might be fine with more affordable options such as AMD Radeon and NVIDIA’s GTX line.

 • CPU.
 The central processing unit (CPU) or processor is the brain of a computer.
 It handles all the background operations that don’t involve graphics and ultimately determines whether your games run without lagging or pixelation.